DigitalProductschool/AgenticAICoach/README.md

 # 🚀 Atlas of Open-Source Agentic Coaches for AI Entrepreneurs

-AI entrepreneurship is a journey—one filled with rapid innovation, tough decisions, and constant adaptation.
+AI entrepreneurship is a journey, one filled with rapid innovation, powerful decisions, and constant adaptation.
 As AI entrepreneurs, we **navigate multiple landscapes**, from problem-solution fit to rapid prototyping, user experience of AI features, and ethical AI considerations.

 This open-source project builds the **AI Coaching Atlas**—a dynamic map of the entrepreneurial journey where **AI Coaches serve as professional buddies**, guiding founders through critical stages with tailored support.